 In NEITHER model is the Prānic Layer thought to be the energy body of nāḍīs, cakras, and bindus, since, again, the energy body and the mental-emotional body are one and the same thing (though, as already stated, movement of prāṇa affects the energy body).
 This, it need hardly be stated, is more in line with modern psychological understanding as well.
 The energy body, then, is a model for understanding the subtler aspects of our mental-emotional being and how it interpenetrates the tissues of the physical body.

 Finally, the Vedāntic model entirely lacks the Void (śūnya) layer which is so important to the Tantrik model; partially because the original form of Vedānta did not emphasize meditation compared to Tantra.
-The so-called Void simply refers to the experience of profound silence and stillness deep within, the 'place' of repose in simple spacious openness.
+The so-called Void simply refers to the experience of profound silence and stillness deep within, the 'place' of repose in simple spacious openness, devoid of energy or activity.
 Therefore, those yogis who regard meditation as important to their practice would do better to utilize the Tantrik model over the Vedāntic one.

-In the Tantrik model, by contrast, the core Awareness is explicitly expressed, and that dynamic core (as opposed to the static one of Vedānta) inherently possesses the Five Powers described on p.
-101 of my book, including ānanda.
-By contrast, the Vedāntic Self does *not* possess the Powers of Will, Knowledge, or Action.
+In the Tantrik model, by contrast, the core Awareness is explicitly expressed and discussed in detail, and that dynamic core Awareness (as opposed to the unmoving, static Consciousness of Vedānta) inherently possesses the Five Powers described on p.
+101 of Tantra Illuminated, including of course ānanda.
+By contrast, the Vedāntic Self does not possess the Powers of Will, Knowledge, or Action.
 It is entirely passive, an inactive Witness.

 Note the arrows in the diagram above, indicating both the dynamism of Awareness and the fact that each layer pervades those exterior to it.
 In both the Tantrik and Vedāntic models, whatever body/sheath/layer is more interior and essential pervades the layers that are more exterior to it.
 (See my last blog post as well as the passage cited below.)
 Diagrams of the koshas found in a Google image search generally fail to convey this key teaching.